dclab-skku/dclab-skku.github.io/docs/_research_area/social_contract.md

 * I will invite you to work on side projects - it is up to you to say yes or no. But once you say "yes", you cannot quit
 * I will be enthusiastic about all everyone's project and will tell you if you are taking it in a direction that I am not enthusiastic about
 * Do my best to maintain a team of scientists that is demographically and scientifically diverse
-* If you think that I have broken these promises, then you have the right to call me on it.
-If you do not think that is likely to be productive, you should contact the departmental chairperson, Dr. Harry Mobley or [Rackham](http://www.rackham.umich.edu/current-students/help/resolution) who can set up an independent arbitration process.

 #### Undergraduate students